zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/mlek/openiot.md

 ---
 Developing IoT systems is incredibly complex.
 To fulfil the potential of IoT, we need to simplify and accelerate development for the entire value chain.
 [Arm Total Solutions for IoT](https://www.arm.com/solutions/iot/total-solutions-iot) is an industry first, bringing together specialized processing capabilities with standardized, secure software, and innovative approaches to tooling and development.

 The [Arm Open-IoT-SDK](https://github.com/ARM-software/open-iot-sdk) provides a growing number of complete software stack examples for developers to use as the basis of their own IoT applications.
-The examples can be built and run on [Arm Virtual Hardware](https://avh.arm.com/).

-## Prerequisites

-A valid [AWS](https://aws.amazon.com/) account is required.

-Launch the Arm Virtual Hardware AMI.
-For full instructions see [here](/install-tools/avh/#corstone).
+The SDK is designed for use with Arm Virtual Hardware.

 ## Clone the example repository

-In your AVH terminal, clone the example repository, and navigate to the examples folder.
+Clone the example repository, and navigate to the examples folder.
 ```console
 git clone https://github.com/ARM-software/open-iot-sdk
 cd open-iot-sdk/examples